 Exmouth could work as a good night stop on your London to Cornwall road trip so you are ready to drive further into Devon and then Cornwall the next day.

 7. Dartmoor National Park

-A lot of people do a Cornwall and Devon Road Trip which makes a lot of sense seen as you have to drive through Devon to get to Cornwall.
+A lot of people do a Cornwall and Devon Road Trip which makes a lot of sense seeing as you have to drive through Devon to get to Cornwall.

 There are lots of footpaths, Tor’s and places to park along the side of the roads.
 I did the Haytor Walk Visiting Hound Tor & Saddle Tor in Dartmoor which I really enjoyed.

 Launceston is actually in Cornwall, but it’s not far from the Devon Cornwall border and the A30 which is the road to Cornwall you will likely take goes through it, therefore it’s a good place to stop on the way to Cornwall.

 This town is the ancient capital of Cornwall and still has a medieval south gate and the ruins of a castle.
 It has lots of shops, especially independent shops and cafes to enjoy while having a break from driving, and lots of nearby walks.